parthteredesai/TejasARC_portal/README.md

 # TejasArk Portal

 **TejasArk Portal** is a web application developed as an **IEEE Myosa Sensors Competition**.
-It serves as the main portal for the TejasARC team, providing dynamic views, user interaction, and content delivery using Node.js, Express, and EJS templating.
+It serves as the main portal for the TejasArk team, providing dynamic views, user interaction, and content delivery using Node.js, Express, and EJS templating.

 👉 **Live demo of website:** [TejasArk Portal](https://tejasarc.onrender.com) (we have got our render link name "tejasarc" instead "TejasArk" for unique domain name)